Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Methods

 along with the order parameter

-A full characterization of the ordering within the $\Gamma_5$ manifold requires the probability distribution function $P(\phi)$ of angle $\phi$ for different Monte Carlo configurations, signaling $\psi_2$ order ($\psi_3$ order) if $P(\phi)$ exhibits sharp maxima at $\phi=n\pi/3$ ($\phi=n\pi/3+\pi/6$), where $n\in\{0,1,2,3,4,5\}$.
-As an example, we illustrate and discuss a histogram representation for $P(\phi)$ for $\theta=300\degree$ ($D/J=-{\sqrt 3}$) in Appendix~\ref{appendix:distribution}.
-However, because of computing limitations in terms of accessible system size and with adequate statistics, this type of analysis becomes increasingly difficult near phase boundaries where the probability distribution $P(\phi)$ is rough and less well-peaked due to enhanced thermal fluctuations [see Fig.~\ref{fig:Histograms}(e) in contrast with Figs. \ref{fig:Histograms}(c),(g)].
-For these reasons, we use a simpler but less rigorous approach for labelling the phases $\psi_2$ and $\psi_3$ in the phase diagram of Fig.~\ref{fig:Phase_diagram_Gamma_5_T} below, namely by assigning $\psi_2$ order ($\psi_3$ order) to those regions in the phase diagram where $m_{E6}>0$ ($m_{E6}<0$).
-This approach is in line with the one employed in Refs.~\cite{AndradePRL2018,chern10}, but there is a potential caveat in doing so that is discussed in Appendix \ref{appendix:distribution}.
+With this parameter, we use a simple approach for labeling the $\psi_2$ and $\psi_3$ orders in the phase diagram of Fig.~\ref{fig:Phase_diagram_Gamma_5_T} below, by assigning $\psi_2$ order ($\psi_3$ order) to those regions in the phase diagram where $m_{E6}>0$ ($m_{E6}<0$).
+This approach, which is in line with the one employed in Refs.~\cite{AndradePRL2018,chern10}, has a potential caveat as a full characterization of the ordering within the $\Gamma_5$ manifold requires the probability distribution function $P(\phi)$ of angle $\phi$ for the sampled Monte Carlo configurations.
+The $P(\phi)$ distribution signals a $\psi_2$ order ($\psi_3$ order) if it exhibits \emph{sharp} maxima at $\phi=n\pi/3$ ($\phi=n\pi/3+\pi/6$), where $n\in\{0,1,2,3,4,5\}$~\cite{AndradePRL2018,Yan-2017}.
+Previous work~\cite{AndradePRL2018} noted that the first term in a free energy theory which differentiates the $\Gamma_5$ states (i.e. the $m_{E6}$ term) is dangerously irrelevant, resulting in an emergent length scale $\lambda(T)$ for which a robust (rigid) ObD selection only takes place when the system size $L \gg \lambda$.
+Consequently, because of computing limitations in terms of accessible system size and adequate statistics, this type of analysis becomes increasingly difficult near phase boundaries where the probability distribution $P(\phi)$ is rough and less well-peaked due to enhanced thermal fluctuations.
+As an example, we illustrated a histogram representation for $P(\phi)$ for $\theta=300\degree$ ($D/J=-{\sqrt 3}$) in Appendix~\ref{appendix:distribution}, where we also discuss how $P(\phi)$ evolves as a function of temperature and how this function is affected by the system size considered in our simulations.

-Furthermore, to elucidate the aforementioned competition between the $E$ and the $T_{1\perp}$ irreps ($\Gamma_5$ and $T_{1\perp}$ ordering, respectively), we calculate the order parameter susceptibilities associated with these two states, employing the standard form used in Monte Carlo simulations of finite-size classical three-component spin systems~\cite{Landau-Binder}:
+Furthermore, to elucidate the aforementioned competition between the $E$ and the $T_{1\perp}$ irreps ($\Gamma_5$ and $T_{1\perp}$ ordering, respectively), we calculate the order parameter susceptibilities associated with each of these two states, employing the standard form used in Monte Carlo simulations of finite-size classical three-component spin systems~\cite{Landau-Binder}:

 where, $I$ is the irrep label of interest, $I= E$ or $T_{1\perp}$.